mmccoyd/hillside/hillside46/README.md

   finger splay,
   a longer thumb arc and break-off outer pinkie columns.

-Splaying the columns lets our fingers more naturally follows our hand mechanics.
+Splaying the columns lets our fingers more naturally follow our hand mechanics.
 See the Hillside [family readme](../README.md) for features common to all hillside boards.
 Specific to the Hillside 46 are:

 * Optional factory parts soldering except for the switches, MCU, TRRS, LEDs and battery switch.